sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 These failures often pass traditional evaluation metrics.

 Meaning-level failures represent a class of errors that are systematically under-detected by standard evaluation methods, because they preserve surface correctness while degrading semantic reliability.

-These failures are often difficult to detect because they do not present as obvious errors.
-Instead, they emerge through ambiguity, interpretation drift, or inconsistencies in how policies and instructions are applied.
+They emerge through ambiguity, interpretation drift, or inconsistencies in how policies and instructions are applied.

-## Failure Categories

-- Meaning drift
-- Instruction misinterpretation
-- Boundary instability
-- Over-refusal
-- Under-refusal
-- Policy ambiguity

 ## Next Steps